 Intensive Family Preservation Services (IFPS)

 Intensive Family Preservation Services (IFPS) is an evidence based intensive home visitation service for families to prevent out of home placement of children and assist with the stabilization of families in crisis.
-Intensive home visitation for families to prevent out of home placement of children.

 Values and Beliefs: